jijivishu/TestTubeYumYums/README.md

 # TestTubeYumYums

 TestTubeYumYums is a Django-based application designed to provide custom food recommendations to users based on their blood test results.
-The application utilizes React and Tailwind (both CDN-based) for the front-end and PostgreSQL for the database./
+The application utilizes React and Tailwind (both CDN-based) for the front-end and PostgreSQL for the database. \
 ![alt text](https://github.com/jijivishu/TestTubeYumYums/blob/main/TestTubeYumYums/static/TestTubeYumYums/images/readme/LandingPage.png?raw=true)

 ## Tech Stack